ljgreenwood/ljgreenwood.github.io/docs/writings/books.md

 ### To Read:
 * The Biomechanics of Rowing : Valery Kleshnev
+* GUNTER Nonlinear Optics and Materials
+* Shih Introduction to Quantum Optics

 ### Completed:
 * ~~Can't Hurt Me : David Goggins~~